theboss1485/password-generator-webpage/README.md

 ## Description

 My motivation to build this project was to improve my JavaScript skills.
-I built this project so that I could practice to writing JavaScript functions and boolean logic.
+I built this project so that I could practice writing JavaScript functions and boolean logic.
 This project solves the problem of a user needing to be able to generate secure passwords for the various websites he or she uses.
 For the password generation webpage, I included
 JavaScript logic to ask the user how long they want the password to be and what types of characters they want in the password.
-I wrote the program to validate each input from the user and then use Math.Random() to generate a password from the types of characters the user wanted.
+I wrote the program to validate each input from the user and then use Math.Random() to generate a password from the types of characters that the user wanted.
 In this challenge, I learned about how to generate JavaScript prompts and alert messages, how to use event listeners, and how to generate a random string using Math.Random().

 ## Table of Contents (Optional)